 Secondly, know the facts of your company’s agreement with third-party vendors who handle your data.
-Don’t be lulled into a false sense of security if you use collaboration platforms like Microsoft Office 365 or G Suite.
+Don’t be lulled into a false sense of security if you use collaboration platforms like Microsoft Office 365 or Google Workspace.
 While they provide great capabilities, these SaaS applications can’t fully protect customers from data loss caused by ransomware, sync errors from integrations, or human error.
 It’s not that these providers don’t want to help, they simply can’t.
 When data is encrypted, changed or deleted by ransomware, sync errors, or other destructive activity, these actions look just like their customers changing or deleting data for legitimate reasons to the SaaS provider.

 2. Make It a Team Effort

 Long gone are the days where only one person is responsible for enterprise security.
 To succeed, the entire company needs to be involved in securing its data and assets as part of the data disaster recovery plan.
 To this end, spend time and resources on educating your users on security best practices to prevent ransomware and phishing.
 Identify high-value targets for ransomware, spear-phishing, etc. and monitor for unusual activity on their end.

 A hacker only needs one careless employee to gain access to your whole network.
 By having your whole team engaged in good security practices, hackers will be hindered by a united front.
 As Ben Franklin once said, “an ounce of prevention is worth a pound of the cure.”